For when you’re ready; ready to get well; ready to stop spinning in circles; ready for change that lasts.

 I get it, because that used to be me…

-I used to be stuck in a constant anxiety loop, always over-worrying, too often finding myself paralysed by indecision.
-Afraid of making the "wrong" choice, ,avoiding places and/or people because it felt overwhelming.
+I used to be stuck in a constant anxiety loop, always over-worrying, too often paralysed by indecision.
+Afraid of making the "wrong" choice, avoiding places and/or people because it felt overwhelming.
 Putting my head down on the pillow to go to sleep only to find my washing-machine brain whirring around and around over everything that could or would go wrong in the future.
 I’ve been stuck in periods of low mood, despair, hopelessness.
 That nothing ever changes, so what’s the point in trying to carry on.
 Struggling to find my old motivation and unable to connect with any joy in life.

 I used to hate myself.
 I’d constantly talk to myself in ways I’d never talk to my best friend - “stupid”, “ugly”, “worthless”, “unloveable”.
 And I’d to find ways to judge other people as “less than” in order to bolster my fragile sense of worthiness.
 And then fall in to traps of judging others as “better than” me, so I’d be back to square one.
 And I’d look for validation from other people, putting their needs and wants ahead of my own, so that they’d like me, they’d really like me!